 Government Digital Initiatives:

-India's extensive government digital initiatives create opportunities for SaaS companies that demonstrate strong data protection while supporting digital inclusion and economic development.
+India’s extensive government digital initiatives create opportunities for SaaS companies that demonstrate strong data protection while supporting digital inclusion, economic development, and the rollout needs of large enterprises expanding across India.

 Align privacy practices with India’s digital governance objectives while building trust with both individual users and institutional customers including government agencies.